sfc-gh-miwhitaker/simple-stream/README.md

 ✅ No Python installation
 ✅ No Snowflake CLI
 ✅ No local configuration files
+✅ No repository forking or authentication needed (public repo = read-only clone)
 ✅ Credentials stored in Snowflake Secrets
 ✅ Simulator runs in Snowflake Notebooks